-The EH strategy - postulating an empty nominal head converting a CP into an NP, discussed in section 3 - is unavailable, as such manner arguments are not canonically nominal and, besides, there are no CPs in these examples that could be analysed as NPs.8
+The EH strategy - postulating an empty nominal head converting a CP into an NP, discussed in §3 - is unavailable, as such manner arguments are not canonically nominal and, besides, there are no CPs in these examples that could be analysed as NPs.8

-The CR strategy also fails here; for example, the hypothetical input to ellipsis in the case of (14) would be flawed.
+The CR strategy also fails here; for example, the hypothetical input to ellipsis in the case of (14) would be flawed:

-(14') ?...how do I make a footage [[${\rm VP}$ behave, alternately, normally] and [${\rm VP}$ behave, alternately, like a matte]]?
+(14') ?... how do I make a footage [[${VP}$ behave, alternately, normally] and [${VP}$ behave, alternately, like a matte]]?

-Moreover, many of these examples are clearly nonelliptical according to B&K's tests because coordinate structures behave as constituents and, in particular, may form the pivot of (inverted) pseudoclefts, as in the following examples:9
+Moreover, many of these examples are clearly non-elliptical according to B&K's tests because coordinate structures behave as constituents and, in particular, may form the pivot of (inverted) pseudoclefts, as in:9

-- (11') ... [[PP with respect] and [ADVP humanly]] is not how all of us treat our animals! - (13') ... [[ADVP clearly] and [PP in a straightforward manner]] is how the information provided is worded.
+- (11') ... [[PP with respect] and [ADVP humanly]] is not how all of us treat our animals! - (13') ... [[${ADVP}$ clearly] and [${PP}$ in a straightforward manner]] is how the information provided is worded.

 So the only possibility left is to use the SC strategy.
 Unfortunately (for B&K), these manner arguments are not predicates, nor are they modifiers.
-However, given that the functional projection MannerP has been postulated in the literature (e.g., in Scott 2002: 104 and Alexeyenko 2012), one might - slightly modifying a statement in Bruening and Al Khalaf 2020: 10 - "propose that there was something right about the MannerP analysis" and introduce a new supercategory, Manner.
-10
+However, given that the functional projection MannerP has been postulated in the literature (e.g., in

+6Also Bruening and Al Khalaf 2020: 16 explicitly state that BEHAVE "selects an adverb".